Planning an event? Here’s the first step in your church communications strategy

 Then, once you’ve announced your Call to Action — for the love of all that is holy — stop.
 Any words that come after your call to action will undo your work.

-In the coming weeks, we’ll talk about how to apply “The Pitch” to an email, an email sequence, and a landing page.
+In the coming weeks, we’ll talk about how to apply “The Invitation” to an email, an email sequence, and a landing page.
 But, this form works for just about any kind of communication.

-Now, in total transparency, I’m going to pitch you on ArtSpeak’s services in the next section.
+Now, in total transparency, I’m going to Invite you into ArtSpeak’s services in the next section.
 See if you can identify the form — I’ve tried to smudge it a little so it flows.

 When you founded your church or organization, you knew God would use it to change lives.
 People need what you have to offer, because it has everything to do with Him, His Word, and the Spirit’s work in real people’s hearts.

-So, it can be disappointing when you open your doors (or your online portal), and no one shows up.
+So, it can be disappointing when you open your doors (physical or virtual), and no one shows up.
 And, you can’t communicate the message of Jesus if you can’t even get people to walk through the front door.

 If you’d like a free 30-minute consultation with an ArtSpeak marketing pro, fill out the form below, and we’ll be in touch.